Thomasjkeel/UKCEH_Summer_School/README.md

 10. ???include about the requirement.txt if they need to run it somewhere else???

 ## Introduction to the Workshops
-This series of four interactive workshops is designed to introduce participants to data-driven approaches in hydrological science.
+This series of five interactive workshops is designed to introduce participants to data-driven approaches in hydrological science.
 Each session focuses on a specific aspect of working with hydrological data, from modelling concepts to accessing, exploring, and applying datasets in research contexts.

 ### Workshop 0: Intro to Git
 **Facilitators:** *Simon Stanley*